hypercerts-org/hypercerts/README.md

 yarn dev:serve-e2e
 ```

-Once everything is the dapp will be served from http://127.0.0.1:3000.
+Once everything is done, the dapp will be served from http://127.0.0.1:3000.
 You will
 need to point your metamask to the localchain at 127.0.0.1:8545 with ChainID 31337.

 ## Playbooks